*Sourced from the a nutrition study conducted by Nuti-Vation, the ARC and the University of Pretoria

-Starchy foods are often used for form the basis of many South African meals as recommended by die National Health Institute.
+Starchy foods are often used to form the basis of many South African meals as recommended by the National Health Institute.
 Potatoes compared to other starchy foods like Pasta, Rice and Maize Meal, are proven to be the most nutritious as they contain more nutrients and less kilojoules per 100g, see table below.
 Potatoes also contain the least amount of carbohydrates, most fibre and the least amount of fat.
 And it is by far the most nutritious due to the Vitamin C, Potassium and Zinc contained in this vegetable.

 Potatoes are economical and have significant nutritional value and form the basis of many delicious meals.
-Make sure that you prepare your potatoes smartly and pair them with foods that lower their GI
+Make sure that you prepare your potatoes smartly and pair them with foods that lower their GI.